 - Campaigns: Your mailout reports will display here.
 The campaigns sent during the date range will display here, as well as the sent date, the targeted group, and the open rate statistics.

-While daily views are not currently displayed in the Reports tab, you can see same-day reports by using Google Analytics.
+While same-day views are not currently displayed in the Reports tab, you can see same-day reports by using Google Analytics.

 - Log in to your Google Analytics account.
 Click ‘Sign in’ in the top right corner, then click ‘Analytics’.